-The key changes to the Governance framework during 2018/19 or after the year end but prior to this statement being finalised include:
+The key changes to the Governance framework during 2018/19 or after the year end but prior to this statement being produced include:

 - The Sandwell Children's Trust went live on 1 April 2018.
 The Trust delivers children's social care services for the Council, with the statutory duty remaining with the Council.
 The Trust has day-to-day operational independence in the management and delivery of these services and is managed by a board of non-executive and executive directors. - During the year the Leader of the Council stepped down from the role and was replaced on an interim basis by the Deputy Leader, with a new Leader being formally elected at the Full Council meeting held on 5 March 2019.
-Following this, a further new Leader was elected following the May 2019 local elections. - On 3 July 2019, the council's Chief Executive resigned.
-The responsibilities of the role are being carried out by the Interim Chief Executive. - A number of standards matters in relation to member conduct were concluded in 2018. - A Standards Working Group has been set up to review the Code of Conduct, the arrangements for dealing with standards allegations and to review the member register and declarations of interest. - A new member Development Programme has been devised and implemented that focuses on the development, learning and support needs of Elected Members. - There have been permanent appointments to the post of Director of Regeneration and Growth and Director of Public Health and the Leadership Team is now complete. - A Sandwell Sport and Leisure Built Facilities Strategy Steering Group and a Commonwealth Games 2022 Steering Group were set up in May 2018 to consider the current leisure provision in Sandwell and the establishment of an aquatic centre for the Commonwealth Games. - An Electoral Participation Select Committee was established in May 2018 to consider electoral registration and participation in Sandwell with a view to increasing it. - The Information Governance Board has been established and has a key role in ensuring compliance with the Data Protection Act 2018 (incorporating the General Data Protection Regulation).
+Following this, a further new Leader was elected following the May 2019 local elections.
+(A further update on this matter is included in the 2019/20 statement) - On 3 July 2019, the council's Chief Executive resigned.
+The responsibilities of the role were continued by the Interim Chief Executive who was later appointed as Chief Executive. - A number of standards matters in relation to member conduct were concluded in 2018.

+- A Standards Working Group has been set up to review the Code of Conduct, the arrangements for dealing with standards allegations and to review the member register and declarations of interest. - A new member Development Programme has been devised and implemented that focuses on the development, learning and support needs of Elected Members. - There have been permanent appointments to the post of Director of Regeneration and Growth and Director of Public Health and the Leadership Team. - A Sandwell Sport and Leisure Built Facilities Strategy Steering Group and a Commonwealth Games 2022 Steering Group were set up in May 2018 to consider the current leisure provision in Sandwell and the establishment of an aquatic centre for the Commonwealth Games. - An Electoral Participation Select Committee was established in May 2018 to consider electoral registration and participation in Sandwell with a view to increasing it. - The Information Governance Board has been established and has a key role in ensuring compliance with the Data Protection Act 2018 (incorporating the General Data Protection Regulation).